APIs and implementations to support L2 Gateways in Neutron.

 This project proposes a Neutron API extension that can be used to express and manage L2 Gateway components.
 In the simplest terms L2 Gateways are meant to bridge two or more networks together to make them look at a single L2 broadcast domain.

 There are a number of use cases that can be addressed by an L2 Gateway API.
 Most notably in cloud computing environments, a typical use case is bridging the virtual with the physical.
 Translate this to Neutron and the OpenStack world, and this means relying on L2 Gateway capabilities to extend Neutron logical (overlay) networks into physical (provider) networks that are outside the OpenStack realm.
 These networks can be, for instance, VLAN’s that may or may not be managed by OpenStack.

-For help using or hacking on L2GW, you can send an email to the OpenStack Development Mailing List <mailto:email@example.com>; please use the [L2-Gateway] Tag in the subject.
+For help using or hacking on L2GW, you can send an email to the OpenStack Discuss Mailing List <mailto:firstname.lastname@example.org>; please use the [L2-Gateway] Tag in the subject.
 Most folks involved hang out on the IRC channel #openstack-neutron.

 To get started you have to install the l2gw plugin software on the Controller node where you are already running the Neutron server.
 Then you need a new node, that we call the l2gw node, where you do the actual bridging between a vxlan tenant network and a physical network.
 The l2gw node could be a bare metal switch that supports the OVSDB schema, or a server with OVS installed.
 In this example we are going to use a server.

 In this example the l2gw node has a ens5 interface attached to a physical segment, and a management interface with IP 10.225.0.27.